-The current fashion is for multi-volume fantasy and stand-alone novels are quite rare.
-Sadly, few authors have the focus and imaginative power to make their sagas worthwhile.
-What I will call “Series Rot” sets in: Book 1 is great, Book 2 is okay, Book 3 is good and pulls together the stories begun in Book 1, Book 4 is an afterthought, and Books 5 and beyond are pot-boilers.
+The current fashion is for multi-volume fantasy so stand-alone novels are quite rare.
+Sadly, few authors have the focus and imaginative power to make their sagas worthwhile, and what I will call “Series Rot” sets in: Book 1 is great, Book 2 is okay, Book 3 is good and pulls together the stories begun in Book 1, Book 4 is an afterthought, and Books 5 and beyond are pot-boilers.
 At some point the series may become a franchise, continued by another (and lesser) author.
 Exceptions to the rule are generally stand-alone books set in the same imagined world (e.g. Discworld) rather than continuations of a single story.

 A lot of recent fantasy is set in a generic pre-industrial (often feudal) world.
 Why?
 Probably because it reduces the world-creating burden on both the writer and the reader.
 I find that dull, although it doesn’t always mean that the book is dull.